CAPTAIN MATTHEW P. ROBERTS

 Four-Year NROTC Navy-Marine Corps Scholarship

 Entrance into the Navy-Marine Corps Scholarship Program is via nationwide competition.
 Applicants typically apply during their senior year of high school, but anyone who meets eligibility requirements and has completed less than 30 semester hours of college credit may apply.
 Qualifications for enrollment, applications, and information bulletins are available at https://www.nrotc.navy.mil, high schools, colleges, recruiting stations, and the Auburn NROTC Unit, located on the second floor of W. F. Nichols Center.
 The Department of the Navy pays tuition, fees, $375 per semester for textbooks, and provides a monthly stipend.
-Freshmen on scholarship receive $250, sophomores $300, juniors $350,and seniors $400 per month.
-Active duty pay for summer training is approximately $560 per month with living quarters and meals provided.
-The NROTC program divides degrees into three Tiers with Tier I containing engineering majors, Tier II remaining technical majors and Tier III liberal arts (for a complete list, see the Auburn NROTC home page.
-Tiers do not apply to Marine Options).
+Freshmen on scholarship receive $250, sophomores $300, juniors $350, and seniors $400 per month.
+The NROTC program divides degrees into three Tiers with Tier I containing engineering majors, Tier II remaining technical majors, and Tier III liberal arts (for a complete list, see the Auburn NROTC home page).
+Tiers do not apply to Marine Options.
 Although the program emphasizes engineering and science majors, students may enroll in any Auburn University major leading to a baccalaureate degree.
 In addition to the requirements of their major, scholarship students must complete 24 semester hours (21 for Marine Options) of Naval Science courses, calculus I and II (Navy option only), calculus-based physics I and II (Navy option only), a military history/national security policy course and a world cultures course.
 Summer activities include two at-sea training cruises and one summer period of career orientation lasting approximately four weeks.
-Marine Option students participate in a six-week office candidates school, in Quantico, VA in lieu of the second at-sea training cruise.
-Successful completion of the ROTC program leads to a commission as an Ensign, U.S. Navy, or Second Lieutenant, U.S. Marine Corps.
+Marine Option students participate in a six-week officer candidates school, in Quantico, VA, in lieu of the second at-sea training cruise.
+Successful completion of the ROTC program leads to a commission as an Ensign, U.S. Navy or Second Lieutenant, U.S. Marine Corps.

-The College Program is a non-scholarship option that offers a two, three, or four year program.
+The College Program is a non-scholarship option that offers a two- or three-year program.
 There is no calculus or physics requirement and no preference for technical majors.
-Interested students should apply directly to the Auburn NROTC Unit during their senior year of high school for the four year program.
+Interested students should apply directly to the Auburn NROTC Unit during their senior year of high school.
 Those already at Auburn should apply the spring of their freshman year for the three-year program or the spring of their sophomore year for the two-year program (two year not available for Marine options).
-The program pays for uniforms and instructional fees for Naval Science courses.
-College Program students selected for advanced standing prior to their junior year receive a stipend for a maximum of 20 months.
-Advance standing is only available starting the junior year of college.
-Stipend per academic month is $350 junior year and $400 senior year.
 College Program students will complete Naval Science and other university courses, a few specific university courses, and attend one summer training session at sea for Navy Option midshipmen or Quantico, VA, for Marine Option midshipmen.
-Upon graduation, College Program midshipmen may be commissioned Ensigns, U.S. Navy, or Second Lieutenants, U.S. Marine Corps.
+Upon graduation, College Program midshipmen may be commissioned as Ensigns, U.S. Navy or Second Lieutenants, U.S. Marine Corps.

 Uniforms, Naval Science textbooks, and equipment necessary for the NROTC Program are furnished in all programs.